jtschuster/ekho/mobile_recorder/converter/README.rst

 Processing Mobile Recording Data
 --------------------------------

-To process the data from the SD card (stored in .sdraw format), connect the SD card to your computer, compile convert.cpp file using ``make`` or ``make all``, and convert .sdraw file to .raw and .ivs formats using following:
+To process the data from SD card (stored in .sdraw format) follow below steps
+#.
+Connect the SD card to your computer
+#.
+Compile convert.cpp file using ``make`` or ``make all``
+#.
+Convert .sdraw file to .raw and .ivs formats using following:

 ``./convert <surface_file_name(output)> <sdraw_file_from_sdcard(input)>``